nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 4 - The File System.markdown

 # Chapter 4 - The File System

-1. Two types of ordinary files are:
+1. The two types of ordinary files are:

-    -   Text file
+    -   **Text files**

-    -   Binary file
+    -   **Binary files**

-    A text file contains only the commonly identifiable printable characters.
-On the other hand, a binary file can contain characters from the entire spectrum of the ASCII character set which can include non-printable characters too.

-    C program source code, Perl script and ASCII text files are some examples of a text file.

-    Executable program, PNG image and WAV audio files are some examples of a binary file.

-2. A device file helps in accessing the device by setting appropriate file attributes on the file representing the device.

-3. 1.
-This command won't work.
-Directory _a_ and _a/b_ need to exist before attempting to create the directory _a/b/c_.

-    2. This command will work.
-Directory _a_ will be created first followed by the directory _a/b_.
+    A **text file** contains only printable characters and is often human-readable.
+Each line in a text file is terminated by a newline character.
+Examples include C and Java source code, shell scripts, and plain text documents.

+    A **binary file** contains both printable and unprintable characters, covering the entire ASCII range.
+These files are typically not human-readable and can disturb a terminal's settings if you try to display them directly.
+Examples include UNIX commands, compiled executables, and picture or video files.

+2. A **device file** helps in accessing a device by acting as a symbolic representation of it within the file system.
+The device file itself contains no data.
+Instead, its attributes, which are stored elsewhere, identify the physical device to the kernel.
+When a user or program performs a read or write operation on a device file, the kernel uses these attributes to interact with and operate the corresponding device.

+3. 1.  `mkdir a/b/c`: This command will **not work** because it attempts to create a directory `b` inside `a`, and then `c` inside `b`, but `a` and `a/b` do not exist yet.
+The parent directories must be created before their subdirectories.

+    2.  `mkdir a a/b`: This command **will work**.
+It first creates the directory `a` and then, because `a` now exists, it successfully creates the subdirectory `a/b`.
+The order of arguments is crucial here.

-    3. This command won't work.
-The directory _a/b/c_ does not exist yet.
+    3.  `rmdir a/b/c`: This command will **not work**, as the directory `a/b/c` does not exist yet.

-    4. This command will work partially.
-Directory _a_ won't be removed as it's non-empty.
-Directory _a/b_ will be removed as it's empty.
+    4.  `rmdir a a/b`: This command **will not work** as written.
+The `rmdir` command works on the lowest-level directory first.
+It will attempt to remove `a`, but `a` is not empty because it contains `b`.
+The command to correctly remove this structure would be `rmdir a/b a`.

-    5. This command won't work for ordinary users. _/bin_ is writable only by the root user.
+    5.  `mkdir /bin/foo`: This command **will likely not work**.
+The `/bin` directory is a system-level directory owned by the root user.
+A non-privileged user would receive a "Permission denied" error when trying to create a directory there.

-4. Either _test_ already exists as a file or directory in the current directory, or the user doesn't have write permission in the current directory.

-5. Only **...** and **....** can be created either as a file or a directory. **.** and **..** are special names reserved for use by the operating system to refer to the current and the parent directory.

-6. The directory _bar_ contains hidden files or directories which are not displayed when running `ls bar`.

-7. By referring to charlie's home directory as `~charlie`.
-(Assuming that charlie's username remains the same.)
+4. If the `mkdir test` command fails, the possible reasons are:

+    -   A directory named `test` **already exists** in the current directory.

+    -   The user does **not have the correct permissions** to create files or directories in the current directory.

+5. The only one of these that can be created is `...` or `....`.

+    -   `.` (a single dot) is used to refer to the current directory.

+    -   `..` (two dots) is used to refer to the parent directory of the current directory.

+    -   `...` and `....` are **not special characters** to the shell and are treated as normal filenames.
+Therefore, you can successfully create files or directories with these names using a command like `mkdir ...` and `mkdir ....`.

+6. The `rmdir bar` command failed because `rmdir` can only remove **empty** directories.
+The `ls bar` command may have shown no files because it does not show hidden files—those that begin with a dot (`.`).

+7. To develop a script that refers to a file in `charlie`'s home directory and works even if the home directory changes, you should use the tilde (`~`) symbol followed by the username.
+The shell will automatically expand this to the correct home directory path.

+    You can specify the location of the file in your script like this: `~charlie/filename`.

-8.  `cd ~charlie` changes the current working directory to user charlie's home directory. `cd ~/charlie` changes the current working directory to a directory named _charlie_ in the current user's home directory.
+8.  -   `cd ~charlie` will attempt to change the current directory to **charlie's home directory**.
+The shell expands `~charlie` to the absolute pathname of charlie's home directory (e.g., `/home/charlie`).

-    The former command will fail if there is no user named **charlie**.
-The latter command will fail if no directory named _charlie_ exists in the current user's home directory.

-9. To refer to _update.sh_ file present in the current directory and not some other file with the same name existing in one of the directories listed in **PATH** variable.
-This measure is also required if the current working directory (represented by **.**) is not listed in the **PATH** variable.

-10. Numbers, followed by uppercase alphabets, followed by lowercase alphabets.

-11. 1.
-Changes the current directory to the root directory _/_.
-It will work successfully if the user has execute permission available for the root directory.

-    2. Creates a directory named _bin_ under _/home_ directory.
-The command will fail if either the user doesn't have write permission available for _/home_ or _/home/bin_ already exists as a directory or file.

-    3. This command won't work.
-It attempts to remove the parent directory i.e. _/home_ while being placed in the child directory _/home/kumar_, which the shell won't permit.
+    -   `cd ~/charlie` will attempt to change the current directory to a subdirectory named `charlie` located inside **your own home directory**.
+The shell expands `~` to your home directory, and then looks for a `charlie` subdirectory within it.

+    It is possible for both commands to work.
+This would happen if a subdirectory named `charlie` exists within your home directory, and the user `charlie` also has their own home directory on the system.
+However, they refer to two completely different locations.

+9. You sometimes run a command with the prefix `./` because `.` represents the **current directory**.

+    The command `update.sh` fails because the shell searches for executable files only in the directories specified by the `PATH` variable.
+The current directory (`.`) is often not included in `PATH` for security reasons.

+    The command `./update.sh` explicitly tells the shell to look in the current directory for the file `update.sh` and execute it, bypassing the `PATH` search.

+10. The sort order prescribed by the ASCII collating sequence gives priority in this order:

+    1.  **Numbers** (0-9)

+    2.  **Uppercase** letters (A-Z)

+    3.  **Lowercase** letters (a-z)

+11. 1.  `cd ../..`: This command is presumed to change the current directory two levels up in the hierarchy.
+Starting from `/home/kumar`, the first `..` would move you to `/home`, and the second `..` would move you to `/`.
+This command **will work**.

+    2.  `mkdir ../bin`: This command is presumed to create a directory named `bin` inside the parent directory of `/home/kumar`, which is `/home`.
+This command **will work**, if you have the permissions to create a directory in `/home`, otherwise not.

+    3.  `rmdir ..`: This command is presumed to remove the parent directory, `/home`.
+This command **will not work** because `/home` is not empty (it contains the directory `kumar`), and `rmdir` can only remove empty directories.
+Also, you do not have permission to delete the home directory.

-    4. This command will attempt to list the contents of the parent directory i.e. _/home_.
-It will succeed only if the user has read permission available for _/home_ directory.
+    4.  `ls ..`: This command is presumed to list the contents of the parent directory, `/home`.
+It will display the files and subdirectories found there, such as `kumar`.
+This command **will work**.